Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Preliminaries

-\end{description} This map is unique in the sense that for any two such objects $\fd$, $\widetilde{\fd}$, there is a deterministic constant~$C$ such that whenever $h$ is a whole-plane GFF plus a continuous function, almost surely we have $\fd_h = C\widetilde{\fd}_h$.
+\end{description} This map is unique in the sense that for any two such objects $\fd$, $\widetilde{\fd}$, there is a deterministic constant~$C$ such that whenever~$h$ is a whole-plane GFF plus a continuous function, almost surely we have $\fd_h = C\widetilde{\fd}_h$.
 We refer to this unique (modulo multiplicative constant) object as the \textbf{$\gamma$-LQG metric}.
+Existence is proven by constructing the metric as a subsequential limit of the \textbf{$\ve$-Liouville first passage percolation metric} defined by